pulpgrinder/sic-transit/documentation.md

 `callback` -- sets a user-written function that is called when the transition is complete.
 Default is null.

-`menuPercentage` -- controls the percentage of the panel container that gets covered by a menu.
+`menuSize` -- controls the size of menu panels (i.e., the amount by which the underlying panel gets covered by the menu).
+Measured in ems.
 Only relevant for the "menu-" transitions (see above), though it will not cause an error if you set it for other transitions.
 It will simply have no effect.
-Default is 33%.
+Default is 12 em for side menus, 3 em for top and bottom menus.

 There are other parameters that might be of interest to advanced users, in particular those defining their own custom transtitions.
 See the `dispatchTable` object in `sic-transit.js` to learn more.